tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 # books/1-marketing/2-brainstorming.md

+I have a lot - and I mean **a lot** - of ideas about all this.

+Therefore it will be best to dump them all out here, look at them, and organize them from there.

 ## Core Ideas

 Ideas for addressing a want, pain, or fear - which is what Seth Godin suggests - in my first ebook: